SlimBloodworth/PSD_to_Website/README.md

 - I began by pulling the needed assets using GIMP PhotoShop.
 - I saved any images that were more photo related as .jpg for the purposes of optimization and visual appeal.
+- I saved overlays and other images as .png for better use.
 - I researched and pulled text from Wikipedia to replace the lorem text.
 - I researched fonts to find one that most closely matched the design.
 - I used a color picker tool to set the variable colors needed according to the design.
 - I built the basic structure for the layout in HTML for the hero, as well as the sections, main content, and footer.
+- I really liked the hero for this project and wanted to add some parallax to it.

 ### Built with